sammilucia/ASUS-G14-Debloating/README.md

 - ROG RGB lighting
 - AniMe Matrix Display

+## Known problems
+- Microphone on/off key doesn't work after this procedure (I assume one of the deleted services controlled this)

 ## Background
 I've seen many posts on how to remove ASUS / ROG / Armoury and other software from the ASUS G14 notebooks, however none of them went into the detail I wanted.
 So I started experimenting.
 Below is an extensive list for how to _properly_ and _cleanly_ remove almost all ASUS software, without affecting critical functions.

 ## Power usage
 I'm using the WQHD G14 (2560x1440) which will probably draw more power than the FHD (1920x1080) version.
-However during general use my laptop sits between 6,200mW and 8,900mW of battery draw, with screen brightness on 30% and keyboard lighting on "low".
+However during general use my laptop sits between 5,400mW and 7,200mW of battery draw, with screen brightness on 30% and keyboard lighting on "low".
 This guide has reduced power usage by around 1,000mW.
 This is with [Bitdefender Free](https://www.bitdefender.com/solutions/free.html), [MacType](https://github.com/snowie2000/mactype) (of which I am also an author), [Rainmeter](https://www.rainmeter.net/), [Free Shooter](https://www.henrypp.org/product/freeshooter), [Mullvad VPN](https://mullvad.net/en/), [TinyWall](https://tinywall.pados.hu/), two instances of Google Backup & Sync x2 (idle), and [Phrase Express Client](https://www.phraseexpress.com/) running.

 ## Performance
 This doesn't affect performance in a noticable way.
 It certainly won't reduce performance.
 If there is any difference, it will be a few percent improvement.